graste/environaut/README.md

 configuration that may be necessary to make an application run.
 See the [wiki](https://github.com/graste/environaut/wiki) for more information.

+## Quickstart

+Environaut parses a configuration file that contains defined environment checks.
+After that each check is processed and the results of each check are compiled into a report.
+Each check can emit messages and settings.
+The messages will be printed to the shell and the settings can be exported in specified formats.

+1. Download the `environaut.phar` binary.
+2. Download the `environaut.xml` sample configuration file from the `docs/examples/` folder.
+3. Put both files in a folder and run: `environaut.phar`
+4. ???
+5. You should have the collected settings in files in the `/tmp` folder

 ## Requirements and installation

 - Non-Windows operating system (tested on Ubuntu 12.04/13.04 and MacOS X)